Equotix/opencart-docs/docs/facebook_login.md

 ## Features

 * Allow Facebook login on your store
-* Allow user to create an account on your website with one click
+* Allow user to create an account on your website in one click
 * Does not override account details if user is already a customer
-* Redirects back to current page they were viewing for registered customers
-* Customisable button, heading, and display text.
+* Customisable button, heading, and display text
 * Multi language buttons and texts
 * Multi store login supported
 * Set Facebook registered customers to a specific customer group
 * Set button alignment
 * Optionally display a module box around the button
+* Optionally display Facebook login button at specific target locations

 ## Installation